-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Safeguarding Concerns - to prevent an individual, or to prevent a serious crime Some members of public are recognised as needing safeguarding protection, for example children and vulnerable adults.
-If an individual is identified as being at risk from harm, we have a duty to do what we can to protect that individual, and we are bound 'Safeguarding' laws to do so.
-Where there is a suspected or actual safeguarding issue we will share information that we hold about you with other relevant agencies such as local Ambulance trusts, the police, A&E departments, out of hours services, 111 or Social Services) The source of the information shared in this way is your electronic GP record.
-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care .
-Article 6(1) (c) - processing for legal obligation; Article 6(1) (d) - the processing is necessary in order to protect the vital interests of the data subject Article 9 (2) (C) - the processing is necessary to protect the vital interests of the data subject; Article 9(2) (b) - processing necessary in the field of employment, social security and social protection law.
-Related Legislation: Data Protection Act 2018 Section 10 (in particular the provisions under This sharing is a legal and professional requirement and therefore there is no right to object.
-The Children Act 1989 requires local authorities to investigate where a child is the subject of an emergency protection order, is in police protection or where there is a reasonable cause to suspect that a child is suffering or is likely to suffer harm.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Where there is a suspected or actual safeguarding issue we will share information that we hold about you with other relevant agencies such as local Ambulance trusts, the police, A&E departments, out of hours services, 111 or Social Services) The source of the information shared in this way is your electronic GP record.
+Health and Social Care . interests of the data subject Article 9 (2) (C) - the processing is necessary to protect the vital interests of the data subject; Article 9(2) (b) - processing necessary in the field of employment, social security and social protection law.
+Related Legislation: Data Protection Act 2018 Section 10 (in particular the provisions under Schedule 2 Part 1 Section 18 relating to safeguarding) Section 47 of The Children Act 1989.
+Section 45 of the Care Act 2014 in police protection or where there is a reasonable cause to suspect that a child is suffering or is likely to suffer harm.
 The Act requires the local authority to safeguard and promote the welfare of children who are in need, within their geographical area and to request help from specified authorities including General Practices, NHS Trusts, Integrated Care Systems / Boards (ICSes / ICBs - formerly CCGs) and NHS England.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.